The Detached Mission: Plot

-At the same time, a plainclothed man, later identified as a CIA operative, meets U.S. Army Major Jack Hessalt, a crazed Vietnam War veteran, who is suffering wartime flashbacks and seems ready to dispatch on his own private crusade against the Soviets.
-The CIA man employs Hessalt to gain control over the U.S. missile facility in the Central Pacific and launch a false flag attack on a third-party ocean liner, sink it, and make it look like the Soviets have done that.
+At the same time, a plainclothed man, later identified as a CIA operative, meets United States Army Major Jack Hessalt, a crazed Vietnam War veteran, who is suffering wartime flashbacks and seems to be on his own private crusade against the Soviets.
+The CIA man employs Hessalt to gain control over the American missile facility in the central Pacific and launch a false flag attack on a third-party ocean liner, sink it, and make it look like the Soviets have done that.

-While the American and Soviet ships track each other in the Pacific, a Soviet frigate with a detachment of Soviet Naval Infantry aboard, under command of Major Shatokhin, is 1,500 miles to the south and prepares to return to their home base from a detached mission (independent steaming exercise).
+While the American and Soviet ships track each other, a Soviet frigate with a detachment of Soviet Naval Infantry aboard, under command of Major Shatokhin, is 1,500 miles to the south and prepares to return to their home base from a detached mission (independent steaming exercise).

-After arriving at the U.S. military base, Hessalt receives a secret order to launch a missile with a conventional warhead at a passenger cruise ship.
-A group of CIA and military officers goes golfing together with influential American military industrialists and plans this operation as a part of conspiracy to frame the Soviet Navy with the sinking of a civilian liner.
-The aim of the operation is to derail an upcoming Soviet-American disarmament summit in order to assure continued profitability of certain U.S. defense contractors.
+After arriving at an American military base, Hessalt receives a secret order to launch a missile with a conventional warhead at a passenger cruise ship.
+A group of CIA and military officers goes golfing together with influential American military industrialists and plans the operation as a part of conspiracy to frame the Soviet Navy.
+The aim of the operation is to derail an upcoming Soviet-American disarmament summit in order to insure the continued profits of certain defense contractors.

-After Hessalt finds out that he and his men are actually expendables most likely to be assassinated immediately after the completion of their mission, he goes ballistic and takes full control of the base, arming a cruise missile with a nuclear warhead instead of conventional one, and prepares to strike the Soviet squadron so he and his henchmen could escape from the island and disappear among the ensuing chaos.
+After Hessalt finds out that he and his men are actually expendable and most likely to be assassinated immediately after the completion of their mission, he goes ballistic and takes full control of the base, arming a cruise missile with a nuclear warhead instead of conventional one, and prepares to strike the Soviet squadron so he and his henchmen could escape from the island and disappear among the ensuing chaos.

-Meanwhile, an American hipster-lookalike couple, local airline pilot and his wife, spends honeymoon on the island near the missile base, Hessalt orders his men to eliminate the unnecessary witnesses.
-Woman has been killed, but the man managed to escape, shortly thereafter teams up with the Soviets to punish the villains.
+Meanwhile, an American hipster-lookalike couple, a local airline pilot and his wife, spend their honeymoon on the island near the missile base.
+Hessalt orders his men to eliminate the witnesses.
+The woman is killed, but the man managed to escape, shortly thereafter teaming up with the Soviets to punish the villains.

-After the Soviet Chief of Naval Staff found out that Hessalt acts on his own, he orders Major Shatokhin and his detachment to proceed upon a search and destroy mission, find and neutralize the missile launch site.
+After the Soviet Chief of Naval Staff finds out that Hessalt is acting on his own, he orders Major Shatokhin and his detachment to proceed upon a search and destroy mission to find and neutralize the missile launch site.
 The Soviets face the difficult task to prevent possible World War III.